NateMietk/human-ignitions-wui/README.md

 -   Fire Program Analysis Fire-Occurrence Database (1992-2015)
 -   Monitoring trends in burned severity (1984-2015)

-2. Run `helper_functions.R`.
-This will load all of the neccessary functions used throughout the data cleaning and plotting applications.
+3. Run `3_clean_data.R`.

-3. Run `clean_data.R`.
-All spatial database processing is accomplished in this R script.
-The end results of this script are the basis for all figure creation.
+  All spatial database processing is accomplished.
 This particular script is extremely memory intensive due to the large WUI shapfiles and FPA-FOD database.
 Because of this it can only be run on a 122 GB RAM EC2 instance on the Amazon Web Services.

+4.